 Mobile browsers for Android such as Firefox, Opera, or Chrome support Progressive Web Applications.
 PWAs are somewhere between a mobile page and a native Android app.
 Unless the features involve real-time graphics processing or other features that require high-use computational resources, a PWA is surprisingly capable of offering an experience indistinguishable from mobile apps.
 It can handle virtually every one of their features, from a menu icon to offline access, notifications, and use of the mobile device’s camera and sensors.

-• Moodle PWA could be lighter than the native Moodle Mobile app.
-(Large offline content such as videos notwithstanding.)
+- It could be lighter than the native app, large offline content such as videos notwithstanding.
 PWAs can offer offline content without a problem.

 But before we get started, I would like to ask you to let me know if this is useful or interesting to you.
 It is the only way we can be sure to continue this series.